What is Respite Foster Care?

 All of Capstone’s foster carers are entitled to a 14 day “respite allowance” should they need it, so our need to recruit specialist respite carers is also important to us.

 The reason for families needing respite from the parenting of a child is often because of the level of care the child needs.
-A child with disabilities or special educational needs, or a child who has been through trauma that resulted in aggression or lack of responsiveness may need a great deal of care and attention regardless of their age.
-A short-term change in routine allows both the carers and the children to have a rest.
+A child with disabilities or special educational needs, or a child who has been through trauma that resulted in aggression or lack of responsiveness, may need a great deal of care and attention – regardless of their age.
+A short-term change in routine, such as foster parent respite, allows both the carers and the children to have a rest.
 The carers can recharge their energy without too much disruption for the child.

-Depending upon the experience you have as a foster carer, you may find respite care more, or less demanding than other types of foster care.
-If this is the only type of foster care with which you are involved, you will also have your own breaks between placements and you know when those breaks take place.
-As a respite carer you can work out your own schedule that fits around respite care placements.
+Are you considering becoming a respite foster carer?
+Depending upon the experience you have as a foster carer, you may find respite care more or less demanding than other types of foster care.
+If respite care for children is the only type of foster care you are involved with, you will also have your own breaks between placements – and you know when those breaks take place.
+As a respite foster carer, you can work out your own schedule that fits around respite care placements.

-Foster carers who specialise in respite care can arrange their lives so that they are available at preset times such as weekends to accommodate regular respite care sessions.
+Foster carers who specialise in respite fostering can arrange their lives so that they are available at present times such as weekends to accommodate regular respite care sessions.
 While it is easier to plan your time around placements in respite care, the demands of looking after a child with special needs can be quite intense.
-Whether the child needs attention for physical needs or for emotional needs, the foster carer must be available to attend to these needs at all times.
+Whether the child needs attention for physical needs or for emotional needs, the respite foster carer must be available to attend to these needs at all times.

+It’s advised to have the same family providing respite family foster care for parents each time.
 The benefit of respite care where the same fostering family provides the break each time is that it is less distressing for a child who may find change upsetting.
-Less time is spent during the change with the logistics of the transition and more time is spent welcoming the child back into the respite foster home for a short visit.
+Less time is spent during the change with the logistics of the transition, and more time is spent welcoming the child back into the respite foster home for a short visit.